+- · the resolvers

+- · the realms

-- · the defaultrealm - the policies.
+- · the defaultrealm

+- the policies.

 Resolvers are dynamic links to existing user sources.
 You can find users in LDAP directories, SQL databases, flat files or SCIM services.
 A resolver translates a loginname to a user object in the user source and back again.
 It is also responsible for fetching all additional needed information from the user source.